ChrisChinchilla/chrischinchilla.com/CV.md

 ### Community

 -   I run the Write the Docs meetup in Berlin, and have organised other meetups in the past
--   I was on the organizing committee for the 2018 and 2019 EU and 2019 Australian Write the Docs conferences
+-   I was on the organising committee for the 2018, 2019, 2020 EU and 2019 Australian Write the Docs conferences
+-   I co-organised the "Tool the Docs" devroom at FOSDEM in 2018, 2019, and 2021
 -   I was a judge for the Mozilla open source awards in 2020

 ## Work Experience

+### Chronosphere, Senior Technical Writer

+Chronosphere is steward for M3, the highly available time series database as well as it's own commercial offering.
+I am the sole tech writer for both projects, and my role includes:

+-   Overhauling documentation and platforms
+-   Creating and maintaining a style guide and automated style checking tools
+-   Creating and maintaining tests, screenshot generation, and other documentation tools
+-   Editing and reviewing submissions from internal and external contributors
+-   Liaising and working with our developer relations and marketing teams for collaboration ideas
+-   Responsibility for metrics, planning, and delivery of documentation

+_August 2020 - Present_

 ### Freelance Technical Writer, Blogger and Developer Relations

 _March 2017 - Present_

 As a freelance writer and blogger, I have contributed to the blogs and documentation sets of multiple technical companies, ranging from small cutting edge start-ups to large enterprises.
 Clients and work include

 -   **libcamera**: Documentation an open source camera stack and framework for Linux, Android, and ChromeOS
 -   **Unity**: Documentation for the MARS AR development plugin